ticketmaster/actions-on-google-kotlin/Readme.md

 * (Generic) extension functions on header types is not working in Java yet.
 An [issue](https://youtrack.jetbrains.com/issue/KT-18257) has been created for it.
 * IntelliJ IDEA support using stable plug-ins is broken.
 The experience should be better with an [EAP](https://discuss.kotlinlang.org/c/eap) or [development](https://github.com/jetbrains/kotlin#-installing-the-latest-kotlin-plugin) build, and using the associated Gradle plug-in and standard library from the [Kotlin development repository](https://bintray.com/kotlin/kotlin-dev/kotlin):
-    * Lots of errors in the source files.
+    * Lots of errors in the source files of modules depending on a multi-platform module.
     * You have to build and run the examples using the Gradle runner by enabling the following setting: Settings » Build, Execution, Deployment » Gradle » Runner » Delegate IDE build/run actions to gradle), or use the command line.
 To run the Java app:

             ./gradlew :jvm-app:run